 Shuttle service will be available for people, no boats.
 Shuttle buses will pick up passengers at their intended take-out location in the morning and drive all passengers to the launch.
 This way your vehicle is waiting for you when you get off the water.
 You must drop off your boat/equipment at the launch prior to taking the shuttle.
 All shuttle passengers must pre-register for shuttle service with registration to ensure enough seating.

 Thanks to our friends at Liberty Bottleworks, we are excited to offer custom Paddle Antrim water bottles.
 These bottles are made from recycled aluminum right here in the USA.
 Bottles are available in 24 oz (for $23) or 32 oz (for $25).
 Pre-orders are available with registration and you will receive your bottle at check-in.
 While you may bring a water bottle from home, these bottles are amazing!
 They also have the benefit of being easy to spot when dropped in while paddling!

 Check out our lodging section for great places to stay.
-Many of these local businesses are offering great specials to paddlers during the event.
+Many of these local businesses are offer great specials to paddlers during the event.

 Check out our services section to find out where you can rent a boat locally or pick up any last minute paddling supplies.